JRJurman/define-prototype/shadowroot-injector/README.md

 The idea of this example is to demonstrate how we might incrementally introduce a declarative interface for stamp-able templates by creating an initial shadow root that is automatically inserted into elements using a mutation observer.
-Users can afterwards upgrade the element to a proper custom element using the existing class definition.
+Users can afterwards upgrade the element to a proper custom element using a web-component definition.

 ## Example